 Prevent criminal use of your business premises

-Are you renting out business premises, a warehouse, or a shed?
+Are you renting out business premises, a warehouse, or even something smaller?
 It is important that you can trust your tenant.
 If criminal activities take place on your premises, you run the risk of financial damage or even criminal prosecution.
 Prevent criminals from using your premises for illegal activities.

 Criminals prefer to rent premises for criminal activities, such as drug labs, hemp nurseries, or illegal housing.
 This often goes unnoticed.
 But even if you do not see it, illegal activity can still be going on.
 With these tips, you can prevent criminal use of your premises.